-These posts contain affiliate links you can use to purchase books and other items.
-If you buy books and other items using these links, I will receive a small commission from the sale.
-This will not cost you extra money.Genres: Fairy Tale, Fantasy, Fiction
+These posts contain affiliate links (pictures &/ words) you can use to purchase some of these products that I think are wonderful.
+If you buy products using these links, I will receive a small commission from the sale at no additional charge to you.
+All my posts are my honest opinions.Genres: Fairy Tale, Fantasy, Fiction

 Format: Blu-Ray, DVD, Streaming

 Putting the Happy Back in Happy Halloween!

 When I think of Halloween, I embrace the true “children’s” Halloween versus the “horror” Halloween.
 Halloween is a time for carving pumpkins, parties, dressing up in costumes, and Trick or Treating.
 Therefore, I am dedicating this post to Halloween (oriented) movies and TV shows that families can watch together.
 You know your children best.
 Some children may be able to handle these programs before the age range, and some may need to wait longer because of a variety of reasons.
 I am primarily writing about potential scary situations in a movie, but there might be other factors that raise the age appropriateness number.

 Common Sense Media ® has a wonderful post that I will share in my Twitter and Facebook posts about age appropriateness of the different movies children watch at Halloween time.

 If you plan to show any of these at school, make sure parents are aware.
 Some religions and belief systems forbid anything Halloween.
 Many times, schools will have an alternative program in place for this occasion.
 When I taught, we had a Halloween Parade and Witch Switch Day.
 There was a classroom where students were involved in non-Halloween related activities.

 So, break out the popcorn, kick back, put your feet up, and enjoy the show.

 1. It’s the Great Pumpkin, Charlie Brown! (cartoon) Rated: NR-Not Rated, Ages: 4+